-In connection with the offering of the notes, the underwriters, or any person acting for it, may over-allot the notes or effect transactions with a view to supporting the market price of the notes at a level higher than that which might otherwise prevail.
+In connection with the offering of the notes, J.P.
+Morgan Securities plc, or any person acting for it, may over-allot the notes or effect transactions with a view to supporting the market price of the notes at a level higher than that which might otherwise prevail.
 However, stabilization may not necessarily occur.
 Any stabilization action may begin on or after the date of adequate public disclosure of the final price of the notes and, if begun, may be ended at any time, but it must end no later than 30 calendar days after the date on which Chile received the proceeds of the issue, or no later than 60 calendar days after the date of the allotment of the notes.
-Any stabilization action or over-allotment must be conducted by the underwriters, or any person acting for it, in accordance with all applicable laws, regulations and rules and will be undertaken at the offices of the underwriters. (or any person acting for it) and on the ISM.
+Any stabilization action or over-allotment must be conducted by J.P.
+Morgan Securities plc, or any person acting for it, in accordance with all applicable laws, regulations and rules and will be undertaken at the offices of J.P.
+Morgan Securities plc (or any person acting for it) and on the ISM.